 With so many online shoppers turning to online marketplaces, some small business owners might wonder why they should have a website at all.
 Is the expense and effort worth it?

 For most businesses, the answer is yes.
+One of the top Shopify web design companies or BigCommerce Developers can build a really beautiful website that also drives more leads.
 As we touched on earlier, online marketplaces prioritize items over retailers.
 This means that your online store remains a vital point of contact for customers who are interested in learning more about your brand, finding exclusive items, or viewing FAQs.

 Although you might find that your sales are increasingly flowing in from online marketplaces, your website remains the most important way to show online shoppers what makes your brand so special.